Our Complete List of Foundation Repair Options... and more

 We can also install new pressure treated beams to remove any unwanted sagging or sloping in your floor.
 The need for floor leveling can be evidenced by floors which visibly slope, doors which stick or no longer work, and by floors which seem to bounce or sag with weight.

-Most of the rotten wood repair work which we perform is done on houses which were constructed with crawl spaces; however, sometimes the need for this type of repair work does occur in houses with basements.
+Most of the rotten wood repair work which we perform is done on houses with crawl spaces; however, sometimes the need for this type of repair work does occur in houses with basements.
 The fact that crawl spaces tend to be more susceptible to moisture buildup is what causes the higher rate of wood decay.

 The exhaustiveness of the repair which we perform is mandated by the extent of the deterioration of the existing wood.